BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/archives-api.md

 In order to fetch the archive metadata, the client can use any of the @ref:[following MIME types](content-negotiation.md#supported-mime-types).
 However, in order to fetch the archive content, the HTTP `Accept` header  `*/*` or `application/x-tar` should be provided.

+When downloading the archive, it is possible to ignore resources that does not exist by appending the query parameter `ignoreNotFound=true` to the fetch link.

 ```
 GET /v1/archives/{org_label}/{project_label}/{archive_id}
+GET /v1/archives/{org_label}/{project_label}/{archive_id}?ignoreNotFound=true
 ```

 **Example**